Knowledgator/Documentation/local_run/docs/frameworks/gliner/usage/index.md

    * Named Entity Recognition (NER): Identifies and categorizes entities such as names, organizations, dates, and other specific items in the text.
    * Relation Extraction: Detects and classifies relationships between entities within the text.
    * Summarization: Extract the most important sentences that summarize the input text, capturing the essential information.
-   * Sentiment Extraction: Identify parts of the text that signalize a positive, negative, or neutral sentiment;
+   * Sentiment Extraction: Identify parts of the text that signal a positive, negative, or neutral sentiment;
    * Key-Phrase Extraction: Identifies and extracts important phrases and keywords from the text.
    * Question-answering: Finding an answer in the text given a question;
    * Open Information Extraction: Extracts pieces of text given an open prompt from a user, for example, product description extraction;